ShamaLabUR/DeepVesselSeg4FP/README.md

 ```
 The results will be saved to `./results`.
 This folder will be automatically generated if it does not exist.
 Please see the comments in `run_detect_FP_vessels_w_DNN.sh` for parameter settings.
 The detected retinal vessel maps are saved as PNG images in `./results`.

 By default, the code demonstrate the vessel detection on three sample images `ImgFP10_PRIME-FP20.tif`, `ImgFP11_PRIME-FP20.tif`, and `ImgFP12_PRIME-FP20.tif` in `./data/datasets/sample_images_from_PRIME-FP20/Images_FP_PRIME-FP20`.
 The predicted vessel maps are stored in `./results`.
 The trained model used for obtaining the segmentation is provided as `./data/pretrained_models/model_4.pth` and corresponds to the model used for generating the results for these images for Table 2 of the above paper.
-That is, it is the model from the 5-fold cross-validation procedure that was trained on 12 images in the PRIME-FP20 dataset (see paper for details).
+That is, it is the model from the 5-fold cross-validation procedure that was trained on the other 12 images in the PRIME-FP20 dataset (see paper for details).

 ## Evaluate Detected Vessel Maps